Tutorial on survival modeling with applications to omics data: Survival model validation

-\cite{Graf1999} proposed the time-dependent Brier score, which is the expected mean-squared error of survival probability prediction at different time points (\hyperref[fig:brier]{Figure~\ref*{fig:brier}}), i.e. {\medmuskip=-2mu\nulldelimiterspace=-1pt\scriptspace=0pt } where $t_i$ is the survival time of $i$-th individual, $\hat S(t|t_i)$ is the Cox-model predicted survival probability and $\hat G(t)$ is the KM estimate of the censoring distribution.
+} where $t_i$ is the survival time of $i$-th individual, $\hat S(t|t_i)$ is the Cox-model predicted survival probability and $\hat G(t)$ is the KM estimate of the censoring distribution.
 The benefit of the Brier score is that it does not only measure discrimination, similar to evaluation measures like the C-index, but also calibration performance of a survival model.
 The integrated Brier score (IBS) is as a single measure of prediction accuracy integrating BS($t$) over an entire follow-up time period. \cite{Hielscher2010} presented a comparison between the IBS and a $D$ measure \citep{Schemper2000}, which is an integrated measure based on the mean absolute deviation rather than the mean-squared error used in IBS.
 The $D$ measure is more robust towards extreme observations and has a smaller variance than the IBS.